PeopleForBikes/brokenspoke-analyzer/README.md

 ```

 This command takes care of starting and stopping the PostgreSQL/PostGIS server,
-running all the analysis commands and exporting the results.
+running all the analysis commands, and exporting the results.

 The data required to perform the analysis will be saved in
 `data/santa-rosa-new-mexico-usa`, and the results exported in
-`data/santa-rosa-new-mexico-usa/results/usa/new mexico/santa rosa/`
+`results/usa/new mexico/santa rosa/23.11`.

 For more details about the different ways to run an analysis and how to adjust
-the options, please refer to full documentation.
+the options, please refer to the full documentation.